Colombia Geisha Coffee Wilton Benitez

 Any experienced coffee drinker or coffee lover will tell you that there is truth to the hype.
 They will also tell you that only well harvested, well roasted, and well brewed cups of coffee made with Geisha will be worth your time and money.

-This arabica coffee varietal originated in Ethiopia’s Gori Gesha forest.
+This arabica coffee species most likely originated near the border of Ethiopia and Sudan.
+The Gesha or Geisha varietal was collected in Ethiopia’s Gori Gesha forest in the 1930’s.
 The Geisha coffee bean is like no other.
 Expect flavors and aromas similar to the high end coffees of Ethiopia but also palates unique to the terroirs outside of Ethiopia where it is now commonly grown like Panama and Colombia.

-One reason it is like no other is that for most of coffee’s history is was illegal to take native varietals out of Ethiopia.
+One reason it is like no other is that for most of coffee’s history is was difficult to grow native varietals outside of Ethiopia.
 It has only happened very rarely up until the last century.
 However, after one of these rare happenings, Geisha arrived at the Tropical Agricultural Research and Higher Education Center (CATIE) in Costa Rica in the 1950s.
 Thereafter, it spread to other Central and South American countries.

 Agricultural endeavors are always an exercise in variability and the randomness of nature.
 It’s a delight to see the hard work and adaptability of a seasoned agronomist coming to life in a harvest like this one.